 U.S. Marines with India Company, 3rd Battalion, 5th Marine Regiment, at Range 410 at Marine Corps Air Ground Combat Center, Twentynine Palms, Calif., July 14, 2010, during training exercise Enhanced Mojave Viper.

 Marines with Bravo Company, 1st Battalion, 23rd Marine Regiment, 4th Marine Division, Marine Forces Reserve, shoot down range during the live fire company attacks during the 2015 integrated training exercise at Marine Corps Air Ground Combat Center Twentynine Palms, California, June 13, 2015.

-U.S. Marines assigned to 1st Battalion, 4th Marines Regiment, Camp Pendleton, Calif., engage enemy role players during Integrated Training Exercise 2-15 at Marine Corps Air Ground Combat Center Twentynine Palms (MCAGCC), Calif., Feb.
-17, 2015.
+Marines with Combat Logistics Battalion 13, 1st Marine Logistics Group, Marine Corps Base Camp Pendleton, during a mock battlefield scenario during Integrated Training Exercise 2-15 at Marine Corps Air Ground Combat Center (MCAGCC) Twentynine Palms, Calif., Feb.
+13, 2015.